PacificCommunity/ofp-sam-jitter-develop/README.md

-# ofp-sam-jitter-development
-Development of a General Jitter Function
+# Development of a General Jitter Function